Powered by WHOOP

 • Were you falling short on getting enough meetings?

-• Were you busy, but failed to convert meetings into new business?
+• Were you busy but failed to convert meetings into new business?

-• Did you surpass quota, but your Salesforce is a mess and your teammates complained about you?
+• Did you surpass quota, but your Salesforce is a mess, and your teammates complained about you?

 It’s helpful to think about these areas like dominoes—identifying one key domino that can make the subsequent dominoes fall easier and faster.
 A great book that unpacks this concept is The ONE Thing by Gary Keller.

-Let’s say a high-value area you really want to improve is running executive meetings.
+Let’s say a high-value area you really want to improve is running more effective executive meetings.
 Use the model to anchor you to various outcomes you’d ideally like to happen, and the further right you go, the bigger the outcome gets.

 Ask: “What would have to be true in each of these situations to reach that level?”
 Then write out possible scenarios.